devopsengineerDan/Daniel_project/README.md

 ### 8. Write explicit code for readability and scalability.
 ### 9. Use Data Structures correctly for high performance and memory utilisation.
 ### 10. For engineering best practice use standard documentation,libraries and well established and supported frameworks.

+SPEED UP PYTHON EXECUTION ON INTERPRETER
+### 1. Reduce number of times you are using mutability of variables unless during prototyping before the scope is clearly defined.
+Example of mutable types: list, set, dictionary.
+### 2. Use of type notations (i.e) mypy.
+### 3. Use of pydantic model in API.
+### 4. Use of struct.

+SPEED UP PYTHON EXECUTION ON COMPILER
+### 1. The above four points.
+### 2. Use of let immut and let mut in ownership and borrowing.
+### 3. Use of fn when performing function overloading, function overiding and using macros.
 ```